ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

 1. Download and install [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core) and [.Net Framework 4.8 Developer Pack](https://dotnet.microsoft.com/download/dotnet-framework/net48).
 This step can be skipped if you already have required C# packages from Visual Studio IDE.
 2. Install [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
-3. Clone, pull or download this template into your Rimworld `Mods` folder.
+3. Clone, pull or download this template
 4. Add Path to the RimWorld installation as a new line in the file `.vscode\RimWorldPath.txt` (not needed if RimWorld is installed in the Standard Steam Libary in C: Drive )